 Nevada Health Link worked hard over the last month to help find a solution and incentivize carriers to provide coverage in your area.
 We are proud to say that over 8,000 residents in counties that were previously bare will now have access to a qualified health plan.
 This bare counties coverage update comes before the Sept.
 20, 2017 deadline for insurance carriers to make their final decision to rejoin the exchange.

-Discover if you pre-qualify today with Nevada’s pre-screening tool.
+Discover if you pre-qualify today with Nevada’s window shopping tool.
 The Health Insurance Marketplace Calculator also provides an estimate of health insurance premiums and subsidies.
 While enrollment opens Nov.
 1 and lasts through Dec.
 15, planning ahead is essential.
 Our in-person assistance search tool will help you find navigators, certified enrollment assisters and licensed brokers and agents in your area.